emilyb124/Basic-Calculator/README.md

 # Basic-Calculator

+_Note: This is a Data Structures 2021 class project, assigned by Professor Joanna Klukowska, NYU._

 This program acts as a basic calculator, which promts user input through the console, and prints the solution to the console.